All Down the Line

 "All Down the Line" is a song by the English rock band the Rolling Stones, which is included on their 1972 album Exile on Main St..
-Although at one point slated to be the lead single from the album, it was ultimately released as a single as the B-side of "Happy."
+Although at one point slated to be the lead single from the album, it was ultimately released as a single as the B-side of "Happy".

 Background

 Written by Mick Jagger and Keith Richards, "All Down the Line" is a straight-ahead electric rock song which opens side four of Exile on Main St..
 An acoustic version of the song was recorded in 1969 during the early sessions of what would become Sticky Fingers.
 Recording took place at Nellcôte, Keith Richards's rented villa in France, and at Sunset Sound Studios in Los Angeles.

 The Rolling Stones gave a Los Angeles radio station a demo of "All Down the Line" to play while they drove around and listened to it on the radio.

+Record World called the song "the Stones at their best."

 After the release of Exile on Main St., Allen Klein sued the Rolling Stones for breach of settlement because "All Down the Line" and four other songs on the album were composed while Jagger and Richards were under contract with his company, ABKCO.
 ABKCO acquired publishing rights to the songs, giving it a share of the royalties from Exile on Main St., and was able to publish another album of previously released Rolling Stones songs, More Hot Rocks (Big Hits & Fazed Cookies).